By Douglas Dean Johnson

 I do not know how well acquainted Reme Baca was with Dr. Roger Leir, who died in 2014, but Baca did mention the association in the 2005 Baca vita.
 Dr. Leir (1935-2014) was a fairly high-profile figure in the some ufological circles at the time.
 Leir was a podiatric surgeon who removed metallic objects from the bodies of many persons, objects that he came to believe were devices implanted by aliens.
 Leir wrote three UFO-oriented books, including The Aliens and the Scalpel (1999) and Casebook: Alien Implants (2000).
 He was a featured speaker at various UFO conferences of the era.

 I found it a bit intriguing that in 2003, Leir went to Varginha, Brazil, to investigate a report of a crashed UFO, in association with which the recovery of live aliens occurred, according to some accounts.
-It was also in 2003 that Baca and Padilla told for the first time their story of a UFO crash involving live aliens.
+It was also in 2003 that the Baca-Padilla tale of a UFO crash involving live aliens was first published.

 Generally, however, I have so far not been very successful in learning much about Baca’s years of involvement with MUFON in California.
-I would welcome contacts from readers who could shed more light on this period of Baca’s odyssey (at douglas.dean.johnson // at // g.mail // dot // gov.
+I would welcome contacts from readers who could shed more light on this period of Baca’s odyssey (at douglas.dean.johnson // at // gmail // dot // com.

 One reported incident of interest came to my attention.
 In a copyrighted essay published in 2021, titled “The Passport to Magonia Ends at Trinity,” Donald R. Schmitt, author of many UFO-related books, wrote:

-It was in the late summer of 1997 that I had just completed a Roswell presentation in Ventura, California, just north of Los Angeles.
+It was in the late summer of 1997 [later corrected to 1995; see below] that I had just completed a Roswell presentation in Ventura, California, just north of Los Angeles.
 I was introduced to a man who described that he was witness to the crash in 1947 but added that it was on “The Plains,” which I assumed to be the Plains of San Agustin...
 I did take down his name [Reme Baca] and contact information and stored it in my witness-lead folder....It was abundantly clear that he became immersed in the subject, read books about the Roswell Incident, and attended my lecture on the subject when we were introduced.
 He even had me sign a copy of a Roswell book.
+[UPDATE: In late May, 2023, Donald Schmitt told me that after further review of his records, he concluded that his conversation with Reme Baca occurred following a summer, 1995 lecture in Ventura County, California (rather than summer, 1997, as he had originally recalled).]